wjf0214/awesome-stars-wjf0214/README.md

 *   [ccfos/nightingale](https://github.com/ccfos/nightingale) - Nightingale is to monitoring and alerting what Grafana is to visualization.

-*   [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - AI-ready API traffic analyzer for Kubernetes, providing deep packet inspection with complete API and Kubernetes contexts, retaining cluster-wide L4 traffic (PCAP), and using minimal production compute resources.
+*   [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - Cluster-wide network observability for Kubernetes.
+Captures L4 packets, L7 API calls, and decrypted TLS traffic using eBPF, with full Kubernetes context.
+Available to AI agents via MCP and human operators via dashboard.

 *   [caarlos0/env](https://github.com/caarlos0/env) - A simple, zero-dependencies library to parse environment variables into structs